jbnsn/RMRIO-database-py-import/README.md

 # Importing the RMRIO database in Python

-This script allows for importing the RMRIO database (*.mat-files) in Python.
+This script allows for importing the indexed RMRIO database (*.mat-files) in Python (Pandas).

-"A highly resolved MRIO database for analyzing environmental footprints and Green Economy Progress"
+*"A highly resolved MRIO database for analyzing environmental footprints and Green Economy Progress"*

 Cabernard, Livia, and Stephan Pfister.
 2021.
 ‘A Highly Resolved MRIO Database for Analyzing Environmental Footprints and Green Economy Progress’.